-DHD Student Handbook is dedicated to all students who are pursuing access to education in the Department of Disability and Human Development (DHD), University of Illinois at Chicago (UIC).
-The handbook contains accessibility information designed to enhance your living and learning experience at UIC.
+DHD Graduate Student Handbook is dedicated to all students who are pursuing access to education in the Department of Disability and Human Development (DHD), University of Illinois at Chicago (UIC).

 The University of Illinois reserves the right to change fees, rules, policies, and procedures.